 A one-of-a-kind paid internship to kickstart your career in land use planning and public service.

 1000 Friends of Oregon's Gerhardt Internship was established in 1986 to commemorate the life and work of Paul Gerhardt, Jr., our first staff planner.
-The application window for this unique hands-on learning experience typically opens in mid-December, for an internship to take place the following summer.
+The application window for this unique hands-on learning experience typically opens in mid-January, for an internship to take place that summer.
 Our Gerhardt Interns come from all walks of life, all over the country, and receive a generous stipend for their participation in this program.

 Gerhardt Interns enjoy 10 weeks of close collaboration with our expert staff, receiving project support and guidance throughout.
 Publication and public presentation of Gerhardt Internship projects and project deliverables are strongly encouraged.

-Our Summer 2021 Gerhardt Internship is open for applications!
+Our application period for the Summer 2023 Gerhardt Internship is closed!

 Information & Application Details

 On-the-job experience for planning students or those in similar fields, especially for those interested in public service.

 The position is for 30 hours per week for 10 weeks, at the 1000 Friends’ Portland office.
 A stipend of $5000 is provided.
 Limited additional funds are available for assistance with travel expenses to and from Portland.
 NOTE: Due to COVID-19 this internship might take place remotely, or in some combination of remote and in-person.
 A final determination will be made prior to the beginning of the internship.

 The intern will work on one or two large projects, such as 1000 Friends’ efforts to reduce greenhouse gas emissions through linking land use and transportation planning, ensuring communities plan for affordable and diverse housing, or to preserve farmland.
 The intern might also work on smaller, short-term projects to gain a better understanding of Oregon’s land use system.
 Supervision provided by the 1000 Friends’ staff person overseeing each project.